43% of businesses have experienced a cyber security breach or attack in the past 12 months.1 It’s time to get serious about defending your data.

-- 98% of businesses in the UK rely on some form of digital communication or service, and the majority hold personal data electronically.
+of businesses rely on some form of digital communication or service

-- 43% of all businesses – including 72% of large businesses – experienced cyber security breaches or attacks in the past 12 months.
+of businesses identified cyber security breaches or attacks in the last year

 What is a data breach?

 A data breach is a compromise of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to protected data – essentially anything that affects its confidentiality, integrity or availability.